mbaz/Gaston.jl/README.md

 There is a tutorial available [here](https://nbviewer.jupyter.org/github/mbaz/Gaston.jl/blob/master/doc/gaston-tutorial.ipynb).

-Additional reference documentation is forthcoming.
+Additional reference documentation is in the works.

 A note on OSX
 -------------